-Simplyhealth is supporting the Blue Prescribing Project, a joint project between the Mental Health Foundation and the Wildfowl & Wetlands Trust.
+For every download of this digital e-book, Simplyhealth will donate to the Blue Prescribing Project, a joint project between the Mental Health Foundation and the Wildfowl & Wetlands Trust.
 This project aims to tackle the root cause of poor mental health through hands-on, nature-based activities and will see 300 people needing mental health interventions given access to wetlands nature.